 - Car price: This is the total amount you intend to finance, including the base cost of the vehicle, any upgrades, warranties, or other packages, plus taxes and fees.

 - Down payment: This is the amount of cash you’ll use to buy the car—you’ll have to finance the difference between your down payment and the car price.
 If you’re trading in a car, put the value of that vehicle here.

 - Loan term: This is how long it takes to pay off the loan.
 Along with the interest rate, it determines the total cost of the loan.

-- Credit score: If you’re not sure the interest rate of your loan, you can use your credit score to estimate the rate.
-The estimates are based on the average interest rates on new car loans by credit score according to Experian data from the second quarter of 2020.
+- Credit score: If you’re not sure about the interest rate of your loan, you can use your credit score to estimate the rate.
+The estimates are based on the average interest rates for new car loans by credit score according to Experian data from the second quarter of 2020.
 Keep in mind that if you are getting a used car loan, your interest rate will be higher.